Arkansas Senate: History

 During the Reconstruction era after the American Civil War, the federal government passed the Reconstruction Acts and enfranchised African Americans.
-Many African Americans served in the Arkansas House and a smaller number in the Arkansas Senate (African-American officeholders during and following the Reconstruction era) until Democrats reasserted white supremacy and barred them from voting and holding office as was done across the American south.
+Many African Americans served in the Arkansas House and a smaller number in the Arkansas Senate (African American officeholders from the end of the Civil War until before 1900) until Democrats reasserted white supremacy and barred them from voting and holding office as was done across the American south.

 In 1947, the Arkansas Legislative Council committee was created to collect data for legislators and oversee the Bureau of Legislative Research, which is composed of professional, nonpartisan staff to aid in the legislative process.
 The committee consists of 36 legislators, 16 of which are state senators.

 In 1964, Dorathy M. Allen became the first woman elected to the Arkansas Senate.
-During her time in office, she was the only female in the Arkansas Senate.
+During her time in office, she was the only woman in the Arkansas Senate.

 Legislators met biennially until a 2008 ballot initiative created annual legislative sessions.
 In 1992, voters approved term limits of two four-year terms.
 In 2014, term limits were extended to 16 years cumulative in either house.
 In 2020, voters approved a constitutional amendment changing terms limits to 12 consecutive years with the opportunity to return after a 4-year break.
 This change only affects legislators elected after the November 2020 elections.
 Legislators elected in the November 2020 elections or earlier can serve 16 years consecutively or non-consecutively and return once 4 years have passed from their last term expiring.